 There is a particular monstrosity to seeing sentience in a nonhuman body–and more than that, to seeing a sentient mind which is unlike that of humans.
 But why should they think like us?
 They are far older, and have long had spellcraft instead of thumbs.
 They mate differently, and form different tribes and nations.
 We know they’re not like us.
 But are they evil?

 Or are they sentiently alien, such that their Dragon brains looked at the small prey which is humanity, and decided that it would hardly be cannibalism—more like grocery shopping—if such things were meant to be meat?

 Humans don’t believe we should treat sentients that way.
 But is that because we are more moral…or because just ain’t got the teeth to do otherwise?

 All the huge bones we’ve found belonged to slow-thinking, slow-witted, extinct beings?

 Sure, Dragons want you to think that…

-This is not like any Dragons, real or imaginary, in my book.
+This is not like any Dragon, real or imaginary, in my book.
 In fact, I hope to avoid meeting this particular serpent altogether.

-Hope is cheap, though, whereas Dragons exact quite a heavy price….
+(But hope is cheap, though, whereas Dragons exact quite a heavy price…)